 I joined Netflix in 2005 and at that point, Reed Hastings, the CEO, still met many product “pods” each month.
 The challenge was it felt very “siloed” — there wasn’t enough sharing across teams — and the teams were too engaged in the question — “what will Reed think?” v. focusing on building consumer and shareholder value.
 The irony was that as much as Reed wanted to let go of critical decisions, he set up a dynamic where folks felt they needed to present work to him before making a decision.

 Eventually, I set up quarterly product strategy meetings which were called “Product Review Meetings” at the time.
-There was some iteration through success and failure of the format, but eventually we got traction through focus on the following goals:
+There was some iteration through success and failure of the format, but eventually, we got traction through a focus on the following goals:

 - To ensure alignment across the entire product organization